-- Argus Farm Stop at 325 W. Liberty in Ann Arbor and also 1200 Packard in Ann Arbor – open daily with free parking (Garlic products, our book Get Going with Great Garlic, and our bees wax lip balms are currently available at both Argus locations.
+- Argus Farm Stop at 325 W. Liberty in Ann Arbor and also 1200 Packard in Ann Arbor – open daily with free parking (Garlic products, our book Get Going with Great Garlic, and our dog treats, and bees’ wax lip balms are currently available at both Argus locations.
 Our honey is now available at the 1200 Packard Rd. location!!
 Please ask where they are located in each store!)

-- Busch’s Fresh Food Market – at the Green and Plymouth Rd in NE Ann Arbor, 2) South Main St. Open daily with free parking.
-Our locally-grown garlic will be on the farm stand composed of locally-grown food, typically at the entrance to the produce section when we have garlic available to sell (early August until we are sold out).
+- Busch’s Fresh Food Market – at the Green and Plymouth Rd store in NE Ann Arbor.
+Open daily with free parking.
+When available, our locally-grown garlic will be on the farm stand featuring locally-grown food, typically at the entrance to the produce section when we have garlic available to sell (early August until we are sold out).
 Please ask for our garlic if you cannot find it!

 We are your “deep local” certified organic farmers, focused on nourishing the health of our soil and our local community.